UPB-SysSec/3MF-Analyzer/data/testcases/static/F/README.md

-These tests are based on files from the <https://github.com/3MFConsortium/3mf-samples> repository and, hence, are licenced under the BSD 2-Clause license.
+These tests are based on files from the <https://github.com/3MFConsortium/3mf-samples> repository and, hence, are licensed under the BSD 2-Clause license.

 Copyright (c) 2018 3MF Consortium